mtruel/projet_NN/doc/source/NN2.rst

 ^^^^^^^^^^^^^^^^^

-Each grid node now has to be graded with a score defined as the distance to the closest mesh node.
+Each grid node now has to be graded with a score defined as the distance to the closest mesh vertex.
 The function ``score_of_node()`` gives the score of a given node and ``calculate_score_array()`` the list of scores for each point of the grid inside the polygon.

+.. _fig-scores_mesh_examples:
 .. figure:: images/scores_mesh_examples.png
   :width: 500
   :align: center
   :class: no-scaled-link
   :alt: score examples

   Example of scores distribution for polygons of 7 nodes.
   We can see the 4 nodes placed by gmsh.

 NN2 will have to return this list of scores on its own once trained given the coordinates of the grid points inside the polygon and the number of inner nodes.